turbotest/HELP/docs/github-app/README.md

 # Installing the TurboTest application to your Github account

+Installation of Turbo Test makes no changes to your local machine.
+It consists entirely of connecting Turbo Test to your Github account and the repo(s) on which you want to use it.

+Here are the instructions:

 Open [https://github.com](https://github.com) in your web browser, and log in to your Github account.

 Open a new tab or window in the browser, and go to [https://turbo-test.com](https://turbo-test.com).